 Planned for later this year:

-Off-campus Research Clinics – CTRI’s Participant Research Center has begun offering research clinical sites that can attract potential research participants who cannot easily travel to UC San Diego campuses to participate in research.
+Off-campus Research Clinics – ACTRI’s Participant Research Center has begun offering research clinical sites that can attract potential research participants who cannot easily travel to UC San Diego campuses to participate in research.
 This is appropriate for a growing percentage of research protocols.
 Research personnel can travel to these remote sites to interact with human subjects, and/or utilize telemedicine equipment to foster remote interactions between research participants and an investigator team.
 Since the San Diego Blood Bank is a major partner, often Registered Nurses familiar with phlebotomy, following strict protocols and specimen handling, are available off-site.
 An association with the Eisenhower Medical Center (outside Palm Springs) offers another set of assets.
-For more information email email@example.com.
+For more information email firstname.lastname@example.org.